 At the start of December, Congress will likely confirm Mel Watt as the new Director of the Federal Housing Finance Agency (FHFA).
 Watt would replace current FHFA Director Ed Demarco.

 As head of the FHFA, Watt would helm Fannie Mae and Freddie Mac and would be in custody of the popular Home Affordable Refinance Program (HARP).
-HARP helps underwater homeowners refinance to low mortgage rates that would otherwise be unattainable.
+HARP helps underwater homeowners refinance to that would otherwise be unattainable.

 Under Watt, the program sometimes known as “The Obama Refi” is expected to receive a facelift in order to help qualify more U.S. households for the program.